-The New Jersey Cannabis Regulatory Commission (CRC) denied the winners of the 2018 medical cannabis RFA lawsuit against the Department of Health (DOH) the licenses they expected.
+The New Jersey Cannabis Regulatory Commission (NJ CRC) denied the winners of the 2018 medical cannabis RFA lawsuit against the Department of Health (DOH) the licenses they expected.

-CRC Executive Director Jeff Brown explained the process started July 16, 2018, when a Request for Application (RFA) for six permits with two in each region was opened.
+NJ CRC Executive Director Jeff Brown explained the process started July 16, 2018.
+A Request for Application (RFA) for six permits with two in each region, was opened.
 The rules at the time only allowed for vertical integration licenses to be rewarded under the Compassionate Use of Medical Marijuana Act (CUMMA) of 2010.

 Brown noted a pre-application conference they held saw 900 people attend.

 “It was the first RFA in seven years and a new opportunity for many applicants and the start of a new industry,” Brown said.

 Brown said the DOH faced unprecedented expansion, a new environment for the program.
 He said the department pushed the scoring committee aggressively to avoid supply shortages and delays.

 Brown said the DOH recognized that the licensing process in place that was used highly valued large companies that were corporations that were Multi-State Operators (MSOs) and experience operating elsewhere.
 He noted it was a comprehensive application with a 300-page limit.